To help your search use the Ctrl key and press F

 Attested at Ashton Under Lyne on 14 March 1890

-He served at home from 21st January 1898 until 16 March 1900 when he is sent to South Africa
+He served at home from 21st January 1898 until 16 March 1900 when he was sent to South Africa

 Serving in South Africa until 19 July 1902